Introductory questions for DC Residents

 Host and Nectar Plants

 Host plants support pollinators throughout their life cycle as homes and as food.
 Some species need specific plants.
 Monarch butterflies, for example, require Asclepias species for their survival as they are the only plants on which the caterpillars can feed.
+Other plants are beautiful and good nectar (food) sources.
+With a mixture of larval host plants and nectar sources you can attract pollinators throughout their life cycles.

-Native and Non Native Plants
+Native and Non-Native Plants

 While native plants are essential host and nectar plants, some non-native plants are good nectar sources.
 Limit the use of non-native species to 15% or less of your pollinator garden.
+Also, it is more beneficial for the pollinators to use straight species as often as possible rather than hybrids that are often developed for commercial sale.

 Generalist and Specialist Pollinators